Install the Sumo Logic App

-Top 5 Messages in Error Logs.
+Top 5 Messages in the Error Logs.
 Displays the five most common error messages, based on the count of errors per message.

 Error Responses by Server.
-Displays errors produced by each server in your deployment,
+Displays errors produced by each server in your deployment.

 Top 5 URLs causing 404 Responses.
 Lists the five URLs that are generating the most 404 errors.
 By having those URLs handy, any forensic investigation can begin right away.